 The Laurel Ridge Levee Extension Project consists of extending the existing Laurel Ridge Levee to protect additional properties along/within the Amite River floodplain from backwater flooding and high waters on the Amite River.
 The proposed levee extension will begin at the ending point of the existing Laurel Ridge Levee, and is proposed to terminate at the northern end of Jim Mayers Road in the area of north-east Ascension Parish known as the Lake.
-The Laurel Ridge Levee Extension, as currently proposed, will be approximately 3.2 miles long, and will be constructed to an elevation of 15.0 NAVD.
+The Laurel Ridge Levee Extension, as currently proposed, will be approximately 3.5 miles long, and will be constructed to an elevation of 15.0 NAVD.
 The construction will require nearly 300,000 cubic yards of fill.
+The proposed project will reduce flood stages by several feet and will provide this protection for a population of over 3,000 people, and 1,500 structures.
 Project Status The initial reconnaissance level investigation was completed during the summer of 2011.
 The reconnaissance study investigated the feasibility of the project and helped determine some of the project features, modeling results, and design criteria.
 Three alignments were considered.

 Alignments 1 & 3 were investigated to minimize environmental impacts to the jurisdictional wetlands.
-Because of the increased levee lengths and the necessity for multiple pump stations for both alignments, Alignment 1 & 3 were deemed too expensive (\$18.7 and \$20.5 million, respectively) to construct, compared to the benefits that they would have provided.
-Alignment 2 is the preferred alignment due to the reduced estimated cost (\$12.0 million) for providing the same benefits and level of protection as Alignments 1 & 3.
+Because of the increased levee lengths and the necessity for multiple pump stations for both alignments, Alignment 1 & 3 were deemed too expensive (\$26.7 and \$32.6 million, respectively) to construct, compared to the benefits that they would have provided.
+Alignment 2 is the preferred alignment due to the reduced estimated cost (\$13.8 million) for providing the same benefits and level of protection as Alignments 1 & 3.
 Alignment 2 would utilize the existing swamp as retention for the internal drainage while the Amite River is at flood stage.
-This alignment does not require the construction of pump stations and the internal drainage will be handled by a flood gate system.
+This alignment does not require the construction of pump stations and the gravitydriven internal drainage will be handled by a flood gate system.
 This will allow the swamp area on the protected side of the levee to be used as storm water storage until the Amite River floodwaters recede.
-The proposed levee is approximately 17,000 feet long with a crest elevation of 15.0.
-Because the gated system will be operated in an open condition, and closed only during a backwater flooding event from the Amite River, there will be minimal environmental impacts to the wetlands on the protected side and allowing for a shorter levee length.
-Project Estimated Costs Alignment Option 2 The preliminary estimated project cost for this alignment option is \$12.0 million dollars.
-Note: Based on information gathered in the reconnaissance study, it was determined that the proposed project benefits can justify a project that has a total cost of approximately \$14.0 million dollars.
+The proposed levee is approximately 18,500 feet long with a crest elevation of 15.0.
+Because the gated system will be operated in an open condition, and only closed during a backwater flooding event from the Amite River, there will be minimal environmental impacts to the wetlands on the protected side, and it will allow for a shorter levee length.
 Project Funding Ascension Parish has previously funded several Master Drainage Plans that have included this levee extension project in the overall plan.
 There was also, some preliminary geotechnical investigations performed at the expense of the East Ascension Gravity Drainage District (EAGDD), an entity of Ascension Parish.
-The Pontchartrain Levee District (PLD) has funded the Laurel Ridge Levee Extension Recon Study.
-Moving forward, agreements are being put in place between the EAGDD and the PLD to determine funding for the future phases of the project.
-At this time, a Memorandum of Understanding has been completed between the PLD and EAGDD, that basically states that the PLD will be responsible for coming forward with the funds required to complete the engineering, design, and permitting phases of the proposed project, and that the EAGDD will provide the funds for the construction phase.
-Laurel Ridge Levee Extension, Ascension Parish St. Charles Parish Hurricane Protection Levee Shoreline Enhancement and LaBranche Wetlands Restoration Project:
+The Pontchartrain Levee District (PLD) has funded the Laurel Ridge Levee Extension Recon Study, and the Preliminary Permitting efforts.
+At this time, a Memorandum of Understanding has been completed between the PLD and EAGDD, that states that the PLD will be responsible for coming forward with the funds required to complete the engineering, design, and permitting phases of the proposed project, and that the EAGDD will provide the funds for the environmental impacts, real estate acquisition, and construction phases.